mbb10324/react-figura/README.md

 FiguraText: This component displays an input field with validation for a generic name.

-- Validation: must be filled, must contain no special characters.
+- Validation: must be filled and must not contain any special characters.
-- Customize with: 'wrapper'(this customizes the div around our input field, error message, and label), 'inputStyle', and 'errorStyle'.
+- Customize with: 'wrapper'(customizes the div container around the input field, error message, and label), 'inputStyle', and 'errorStyle'.

 ```jsx
     <FiguraName wrapper="flex flex-col mb-1" inputStyle="bg-white text-black" errorStyle="text-rose-900">